FAQ

 Fire Danger Ratings (FDRs) describe the potential level of danger should a bushfire start, based on factors like the weather and the types of vegetation in an area.
 They are issued daily and provide important information so you can take action to protect yourself and others from the potentially dangerous impacts of a bushfire.
 The higher the FDR, the more severe a bushfire is expected to be.

-For current Fire Danger Ratings visit www.emergency.wa.gov.au/#firedangerratings
+For current Fire Danger Ratings visit the Fire Danger Ratings page on Emergency WA

 How can I find Total Fire Bans?